maciejs20/IBMCloudPakWorkshop/12-AppStacks/Appsody-Customize.md

 appsody init dev.local/my-nodejs-express
 ```

 This will have updated the dev.local index, so we can again go and run our application:

 ```
 appsody run
 ```

-If we now hit the endpoint as before with `curl` in verbose mode, we can see if the HTTP headers have changed:
+If we now hit the endpoint as before with `curl` in verbose mode, we can see if the HTTP headers have changed.
+So - open new terminal window and issue the command:

 ```
 curl -v localhost:3000
 ```

-You should now see security related headers like `X-DNS-Prefetch-Control`, `Strict-Transport-Security`, and `X-Download-Options`:
+You should now see security related headers like:

+`X-DNS-Prefetch-Control`, `Strict-Transport-Security`, and `X-Download-Options`:

+so the output should look like below:

 ```
-$ curl -v localhost:3000
+linux@lnx39:~$ curl -v localhost:3000
+* Rebuilt URL to: localhost:3000/
 *   Trying 127.0.0.1...
 * TCP_NODELAY set
 * Connected to localhost (127.0.0.1) port 3000 (#0)
 > GET / HTTP/1.1
 > Host: localhost:3000
-> User-Agent: curl/7.64.1
+> User-Agent: curl/7.58.0
 > Accept: */*
 >
 < HTTP/1.1 200 OK
 < X-DNS-Prefetch-Control: off
 < X-Frame-Options: SAMEORIGIN